dhappy/TRWBL/data/notes/950aqp7aas21glbho4mlvxj.md

+We don't supplant the gangs.
+We give them a more effective mechanism for making money that disincentivizes violence.
+Ultimately we seek to eliminate the one major impediment to their operation: law enforcement.

+## Process

 Shopper access is mediated through token access.
 Shops can be token-gated, but the metadata for a token also contains information about how to sync with that shop's state.

-Sales data is public.
-A shopper knows how much the seller paid for their supply.
-This is so that the most accurate models possible can be derived for the market as a whole.
-Zero knowledge is used to protect the anonymity of both parties.

 When items are sold the buyer is responsible for creating a delivery plan.